antongit505/stocks-analysis/README.md

 * A disadvantage could be that if the code is not readable or not well commented, you can struggle to understand why it's structured the way it is.
 This could be time consuming and stressing.

-* In conclusion, refactoring code is a common practice in the programming world and, as a Data Analyst you have to be prepared to work with existing codes in order to improve them.
+* In conclusion, refactoring code is a common practice in the programming world and, as a Data Analyst, you have to be prepared to work with existing codes in order to improve them.
 In this case of "Analyzing stocks" the refactored code runs a bit slower than the original but it's more robust.